xerolinux/XeroWiki/docs/scripts.md

 bash -c "$(curl -fsSL https://xerolinux.xyz/script/xero-cosmic.sh)"
 ```

-These scripts will perform several checks and then prompt you to confirm the addition of the **XeroLinux** and **Chaotic-AUR** repositories, along with my recommended configurations.
+This script will perform several checks and then prompt you to confirm the addition of the **XeroLinux** and **Chaotic-AUR** repositories, along with my recommended configurations.
 If you agree, simply follow the prompts.
 The script will exit if you choose not to proceed.

 #### The exec Blockers